joaomgcd/VoiceAssistantWebHook/README.md

 This is an easy way to create a Webhook to use with API.AI.

+You can use this to allow API.AI to access other APIs.
+Included is an example that gets the current weather from the Yahoo Weather API.

+You start by creating an intent in API.AI and then create a handler for that intent in the webhook to make it do whatever you want.

+For example, you could create an intent that would get the current value for your favorite stock or what the latest movie releases are.
+If you can access an API you can use it with API.AI :)

 More info about Api.ai webhooks could be found here:
 [Api.ai Webhook](https://docs.api.ai/docs/webhook)